|

-Some of the most sought after
+Some of the most sought

-spectacular first-year-of-issue 2000-S Sacagawea Golden Dollar in
+the spectacular first-year-of-issue 2000-S Sacagawea Golden Dollar in

-exceptional “Deep Cameo Proof” quality.This beautiful new Sacagawea Dollar
+exceptional 'Deep Cameo Proof' quality.This beautiful new Sacagawea Dollar

 features distinguishing traits including a golden color, extra wide border,